sdut-datadesk/veil-of-darkness-sheriff/README.md

 # Veil of Darkness: San Diego County Sheriff's Department
 By: [Lauryn Schroeder](https://www.sandiegouniontribune.com/sdut-lauryn-schroeder-staff.html) and [Lyndsay Winkley](https://www.sandiegouniontribune.com/sdut-lyndsay-winkley-staff.html)

-This repository contains data and code for the analysis [reported and published](XXXXXX) by *The San Diego Union-Tribune* on Jan.
-30, 2021.
+This repository contains data and code for the analysis [reported and published](XXXXXX) by *The San Diego Union-Tribune* on Feb.
+XXXXX, 2021.

 ### About